expo/expo/docs/pages/classic/building-standalone-apps.md

 <Terminal cmd={['$ expo build:android -t apk']} />

-It is recommended to build an Android App Bundle (aab) for submitting the app to the Google Play Store.
+We recommend building an Android App Bundle (aab) for submitting the app to the Google Play Store.
 To build an aab, run the command:

 <Terminal cmd={['$ expo build:android -t app-bundle']} />